 It’s not quite yet time to buy backpacks and pencil cases featuring whichever talking animal the kids love these days, but that doesn’t mean you shouldn’t think about signing Baby up for a class.
-There are different classes available for toddlers that you may want to consider – classes can give Baby some fun things to do during the day while also teaching him important skills, and giving him the chance to spend some time with other children his own age.
+There are different classes available for toddlers that you may want to consider – classes can give Baby some fun things to do during the day while also teaching them important skills, and giving them the chance to spend some time with other children their own age.

 Aquatic programs for infants and toddlers